jonathanshuai/hedgeplot/README.md

 import matplotlib as mpl
 mpl.font_manager._rebuild()
 ```

-This is an ongoing project and is still very small and informal right now.

 ### Examples
 These examples use data from FBI's Supplementary Homicide Report.
 This dataset was downloaded from [Kaggle](https://www.kaggle.com/murderaccountability/homicide-reports).